Doug Warbrick: Career

 Warbrick was an original member of the Australian Surfing Association (now Surfing Australia) in 1963 and was a committee member and vice-president of Surfing Victoria in the 1960s and 1970s.
 He was also a founding member of the ASP World Tour and the Surfrider Foundation Australia.
 Warbrick was responsible for bringing the Bells Beach Surf Classic (now known as the Rip Curl Pro), held during Easter each year at Bells Beach, to the professional surfing circuit.
 Warbrick has mentored notable athletes such as Tom Curren, Michael Peterson and Mick Fanning.

 Awards

 In 2008, Warbrick was inducted into the Brighton Grammar Hall of Fame.

 In 2010, Warbrick was inducted into the Australian Surfing Hall of Fame.

-In 2024, Warbrick was inducted into the Surfing Walk of Fame in Huntington Beach, California.
+In 2024, Warbrick was inducted into the International Surfing Museum Surfing Walk of Fame in Huntington Beach, California, along with Brian Singer, in the “Surf Culture” category.